ChristopherLiew/chris-liew-technical-blog/README.md

 ---
 description:
-  This blog serves as an organised dumping ground (or 'bullet-journal-esque' documentation) of anything and (hopefully) everything I've played with and read about.
+  This blog serves as an organised dumping ground documentation) of anything and (hopefully) everything I've played with and read about.
 ---

 # Home